JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-NOTE: Only one of the variables (`id`, `label` or `filters`) are required.
-Specifying a `label` and `filters` when an `id` is present
-is somewhat redundant
-but can be used to assert that the edge with a specific
-`id` exists with additional constraints.

-Much like with the vertex query, `filters` is "well defined" right now
-(all allowed fields are shown in the variables above)
-but can be tweaked to allow
-for arbitrary properties in the future.

-### Fetching the count of entities via a \_type and/or \_class
+### Fetching the Count of Entities Via a \_type and/or \_class

-For fetching the count of the latest entities the
-`_id`, `_key`, `_type` and `_class`
+This query allows you to fetch the count of entities.
+The `_id`, `_key`,
-fields can be supplied as filters.
+`_type`, or `_class` fields can be supplied as filters.
+This query only counts
-This query only counts the latest versions of entities
-matching the filter criteria.
+the latest versions of entities matching the filter criteria.
+This query
+requires two parameters:

+- `filters`: A set of vertex filters that describe the entities that are to be
+  returned.
+- `filterType`: A `FilterType` (`AND` or `OR`).

+If `OR` is specified as the filter type, any entity that has any class in the
+filter will be included in the count.
+By default, the query uses `AND`, which
+only includes entities that have _all_ of the specified classes in the count.

+Note: This resolver uses the `JSON` scalar as the return type.

 ```graphql
 query testQuery($filters: VertexFilters, $filterType: FilterType) {